thecochenille/thecochenille/README.md

 This is Isabelle!
 I am a research scientist pivoting into Data Science and more specifically Machine Learning.

-You will find here notebooks of research and data science projects I am working on.
+You will find repos of research and data science projects I am working on.

+For an overview of my data-driven projects, check out my portfolio [Wix Portfolio](https://isabellevea.wixsite.com/datascience)

 🌱 I’m currently taking a nanodegree on Machine Learning at Udacity.
 Come back soon for more projects!